 Motorists have a legal obligation to look out for the safety of pedestrians and others on and near New York’s streets.
 But after a pedestrian accident, the driver’s insurer may try to avoid paying a settlement by blaming the pedestrian for the accident.
 An insurer may also offer an inadequate settlement that doesn’t cover the accident victim’s medical bills.

-The Long Island personal injury attorneys at the Law Office of Cohen & Jaffe, LLP have the proven ability to hold negligent drivers and insurance companies accountable for losses suffered by injured pedestrians.
+The Long Island personal injury attorneys at the Law Office of Cohen & Jaffe, LLP have proven the ability to hold negligent drivers and insurance companies accountable for losses suffered by injured pedestrians.
 Contact us today for a free consultation.
-Our Long Island personal injury lawyers handle pedestrian accidents in Nassau County, Suffolk County, Queens and across New York City.
+Our Long Island personal injury lawyers handle pedestrian accidents in Nassau County, Suffolk County, Queens, and across New York City.
 Our attorneys have a reputation for attentive service and aggressive advocacy for our clients.
 Se habla español.